>> click to see/collapse content

 ARD 445 Illustration Studio III (3)

 Students are expected to develop a focus that is personal, well informed, an articulate.
 The semester is dedicated to working in the chosen focus to develop an artistic vision that embraces one’s background, philosophy and environment Student’s work is a series that leads to the final senior project expressing refine individual illustration style.
 Students must complete the projects and prepare digital portfolios and presentations.
+Includes Studio.
 Prerequisite: ARD 345.

 ARD 454 Studio Practices In Ceramic Design II (3)

 Continuation of Studio Practices in Ceramics I. Students will explore their own path through the ceramic medium with faculty advising.
 Aesthetics of form and color as well as the role of ceramic art in the 21st century will be explored.
 Prerequisites: ARD 360 and ARD 424.

 ARD 461 Advanced Technical Aspects Of Fiber/Fashion Design (3)

 Students continue study of design and fiber structure in weaving and other structures, garment and surface design.
 Individual projects emphasize the technical aspects taking full advantage of the studio facilities.
 Includes Studio.
 Prerequisite: ARD 261.

 An exploration and development of the graphic design portfolio.
 Coursework includes advanced level assignments with emphasis on developing elevated professional skills.
 Includes Studio.
 Prerequisite: ARD 414.

 ARD 499 Diploma Works (6)

 Intensive class in which the student researches, develops, and completes a final diploma works project with the supervision of faculty.
 Topics and requirements vary according to the student’s focus.
 A paper and support materials that document the development of the work are required.
 Prerequisites: ARD 311, ARD 329, ARD 395, and ARD 497.